 We're cooking up a big pot of Cheesy Chili Mac in the Chili Pepper Madness kitchen today, my friends!
 You'll definitely want a bowl of this.

-Chili mac, or chili cheese mac as we always called it, is one of the best comfort foods around.
-It's a delicious mashup of your favorite bowl of chili with cheesy, creamy homemade macaroni and cheese, two of the best dishes ever.
+Chili mac, chili mac and cheese, or chili cheese mac as we always called it growing up, is one of the best comfort foods around.
+It's a delicious mashup of your favorite bowl of classic chili with cheesy, creamy homemade macaroni and cheese, two of the best dishes ever.

 What You'll Love About Chili Mac